michael-e/email_newsletter_manager/readme.md

 	* Required minimum data for recipient is name and email address.
 	Create two text input fields called `name` and `email`.

 	* Go to Blueprints -> Newsletter Recipients, create new recipients group and make created recipients section as it's source.
+Fill other fields appropriately.

-	* If you want to refer to recipient dynamically in the email template (for example: to begin the email with Hi `name`) then create regular data source called `Recipient` and filter the email field by `{$etm-recipient}` parameter.
+	* If you want to refer to recipient dynamically in the email template (for example: to begin the email with Hi `name`) then create regular data source called `Recipient` and filter the email address field by `{$etm-recipient}` parameter.

 2. **Model newsletter sction.**
 In this section emails will be created and sent.